Topology-Aware Surface Reconstruction for Point Clouds: Surface Reconstruction

-The optimization in the previous section produces a likelihood function such that the super-level set has the desired topology.
-In the ideal case, this super-level set is highly concentrated around the surface.
-A surface with the correct topology must still be extracted.
+The optimization in the previous section produces a likelihood function and a super-level set with the desired topology.
+In the ideal case, this super-level set is highly concentrated around the surface, but a surface with the correct topology must still be extracted.
 There are multiple ways to extract a 1D or 2D surface.
-One could apply the watershed algorithm~\cite{poranne20103d} to the inverse of the likelihood function.
-Of course, this cannot guarantee the topology of the result.
-A further complication is that multiple values of super-level sets might need to considered -- for example, if different components may require different thresholds.
+One could apply the watershed algorithm~\cite{poranne20103d} to the inverse of the likelihood function, but then we lose control of the topology of the result.
+A further complication is that multiple super-level sets might need to be considered to flexibly locate the desired topology.

-Rather than rely on the super-level set directly, we use an iterative algorithm to extract the surface.
-A natural candidate for the surface is the \emph{cycle representative} of the relevant persistent homology class.
-As described in Section~\ref{sec:persistence}, we can associate a representative with each point in the diagram.
-This is a $k$-dimensional cycle -- which in our setting is either a 1-cycle or 2-cycle and is part of the super-level set of the simplicial complex, $K^\alpha$.
-Here we only consider the top dimensional cycles.
+From a topological perspective, a natural candidate for the surface is a \emph{cycle representative} of the desired homology class.
+In practice we also consider the representative of the top dimension we consider (i..e 1-dimensional homology for curves and 2-dimensional homology for surfaces).
+As described in Section~\ref{sec:persistence}, we can associate a special representative, namely a Persistent Cycle Representative (PCR), with each point in the diagram.
+This is a $k$-dimensional cycle, which in our setting is either a 1-cycle (loop) or 2-cycle (sphere) and is part of the super-level set of the simplicial complex, $K^\alpha$.
+The following assumes the optimization was successful and that the PCR has the correct topology.
 For example in $\mathbb{R}^3$, we only consider 2-cycles such that the 2-cycles have the appropriate lower dimensional homology.
 If this is not the case, we declare that the optimization has failed to converge to a good local minimum.

-A persistent homology representative, while topologically correct may not be the ideal geometric representation of the surface, e.g. it can have intersecting co-faces within the simplicial complex (i.e. its boundary).
-Therefore, we iteratively improve the cycle while ensuring that the correct topology is maintained.
+The PCR, while topologically correct, is generally not the ideal geometric representation of the surface, e.g. it can be highly non-smooth and/or non-manifold.
+We therefore iteratively improve the PCR while ensuring that the correct topology is maintained.
 This is done through a local optimality function.
-Primarily, we encourage fewer simplices since the number of simplices can be considered to be a proxy for smoothness.
+We use the number of simplices as a proxy for smoothness, trying to minimize the number of simplices in the cycle while maintaining topology.
+This is essentially improvement via \emph{simple homotopy}, a sequence of ``moves" which do not change the topology.